lob/lob-node/examples/README.md

 ### Create letters from CSV

-An example showing how to validate and clean addresses from a CSV spreadsheet full of mailing addresses using Lob's [Address Verification API](https://lob.com/verification/address) and then using the clean, valid addresses to dynamically create sample billing letters with variable data using Lob's [Letter API](https://lob.com/services/letters).
+An example showing how to validate and clean addresses from a CSV spreadsheet full of mailing addresses using Lob's [US Address Verification API](https://lob.com/services/verifications) and then using the clean, valid addresses to dynamically create sample billing letters with variable data using Lob's [Letter API](https://lob.com/services/letters).

 In order to run the program enter: